James Taylor: Personal life

-Taylor married singer-songwriter Carly Simon in November 1972, in a low-key ceremony at Simon's home in New York.
-Taylor was 24 and Simon 29; they divorced in 1983.
+Taylor married singer-songwriter Carly Simon on November 3, 1972, in a low-key ceremony at Simon's home in New York.
+Taylor was 24 and Simon 29.
+(Note: Narrowing the five-year age gap between Taylor and herself, Simon long pegged her age to a 1945 birthdate, but birth records prove she was born in 1943.)
+They divorced in 1983.
 Their children, Sally and Ben, are also musicians.

 Taylor married actress Kathryn Walker at the Cathedral of St. John the Divine on December 14, 1985.
 She helped him fight his heroin addiction, but they divorced in 1996.

 In 1995, Taylor began dating Caroline "Kim" Smedvig, the director of public relations and marketing for the Boston Symphony Orchestra.
-They had met when he performed with John Williams and the Boston Pops orchestra.
+They had met when he performed with composer John Williams and the Boston Pops orchestra.
 They were married at the Emmanuel Episcopal Church in Boston on February 18, 2001.
 Part of their relationship was worked into the 2002 album October Road, specifically on the songs "On the 4th of July" and "Caroline I See You".
 Following the birth of their twin sons Rufus and Henry in April 2001, they settled in Lenox, Massachusetts.
 Their son Henry has toured as a backing vocalist with his father as of 2021.